Matgenix/turbomoleio/docs_rst/developer/testing.rst

 Run the script using "--help" to get a list of the options available for this script.

 It is important to know that the script can be run either in dry mode or in generation mode.
-In dry mode, a `differences.json` file is generated with all the differences in the test found between the current Turbomole version and the control and output files of the previous Turbomole version.
+In dry mode, a `parsing_update_differences.json` file is generated with all the differences found in the tests between the current Turbomole version and the control and output files of the previous Turbomole version.